mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 PIN=${PIN:-000000}

-read -rp "THIS WILL RESET YOUR YUBIKEY WITH PIN=$PIN"
+read -rp "THIS WILL RESET YOUR YUBIKEY WITH PIN=$PIN, type "CTRL+C" to cancel"

 # Reset PIV module
 ykman piv reset -f